AdonyasKibru/Recaller/ReadMe.txt

-This is Recaller my personal test project.
-I started this project because I wanted to test my skills and develop some application that is useful and also something that was of my own idea.

-Idea : The main idea behind Recaller is to help students remember what they studied.
-       When it's exam time or they need a quick review, the app gives them easy access to their own study material in a clear and organized way.

-The idea I had when I started was the app would have three main features:

-    1. Start New Session:
-        - Users can press a “Start” button to begin a new session.
-        - The app records their voice while they read out loud (limited to 10 minutes).
-        - The audio is then turned into text using Google's Speech-to-Text API.
-        - After that, the user can either summarize the text or delete it.

-    2. Summarization:
-        - If they choose to summarize, the app sends the text to ChatGPT (OpenAI API).
-        - It returns clean, short bullet-point notes based on what was said.

-    3. Flashcards / Quizzes:
-        - The app can also create flashcard-style quiz questions from the same transcript.
-        - This helps students test themselves on what they just studied.

-What I’ve Done:

-    - I built a simple and clean user interface using React Native and Expo Go.
-    - I was able to transcribe sample audio and show the text in the app.
-    - I also created sample flashcard quizzes, which could be reused in a future quiz app.

-Things That Didn’t Work:

-    1. Expo Audio Issue: Expo records audio in .m4a format, but Google’s API only works with .wav.
-       So I had to manually add .wav files into the app’s storage to test it.
-Not ideal.

-    2. OpenAI API Limits: I couldn’t test the ChatGPT feature fully because I ran out of free API credits and didn’t want to pay just for this test.

-    3. Recording Directly in App: Right now, it's not easy to save .wav recordings directly from the app without changing how Expo works.

-Tools I Used:
-    - React Native (frontend)
-    - Expo Go (for testing)
-    - Node.js + Express (backend)
-    - Google Speech-to-Text API
-    - OpenAI API (ChatGPT – only tested with samples)

-Final Thoughts:

-This is one of my first self-made, self-paced projects, and I’m really proud of it.
-Even though it’s not fully done, it taught me a lot, and I’m excited to take on more challenging projects in the future.
+    Recaller

+This is Recaller, my personal test project.
+I started this project because I wanted to test my skills and develop an application that is both useful and built entirely from my own idea.

+    Project Idea

+The main idea behind Recaller is to help students remember what they studied.
+When it is exam time or they need a quick review, the app gives them easy access to their own study material in a clear and organized way.

+    Main Features

+1. Upload Audio Files

+Users can upload audio files from their device with a .wav extension.
+The audio is then transcribed into text using the Google Speech-to-Text API.
+Once the transcription is complete, the user can choose to summarize the text or delete it.

+2. Summarization

+If the user chooses to summarize, the transcript is sent to the OpenAI API.
+The AI returns clean and organized notes written in bullet-point form that capture the main ideas from the transcript.
+This helps students review key information quickly.

+3. Flashcards and Quizzes

+The app can also create quiz-style flashcards from the transcript.
+Each flashcard shows one question and its choices at a time, allowing users to flip through and test themselves.
+The generated quizzes are saved for future practice and can be viewed at any time.

+4. User Management

+Since the application uses api and I did not want to share my api keys.
+The application includes a user management system in the form of stting.
+In which users can create and save their own profile.
+The qould need to insert their prefered username, open AI api key, and a google speach to text transcription api json key.
+This allows every user to user thier own apis and manage thier own payments.

+    Tools and Technologies

+Frontend

+    React Native

+    Expo Go

+    AsyncStorage for local data

+Backend

+    Node.js with Express

+    File system for managing user data

+APIs

+    Google Speech-to-Text API for transcription

+    OpenAI API for summaries and quiz generation

     How to Run This Project (For Developers)

 If you'd like to clone this project and run it yourself, here’s how to get started: